Do you hate having to add Contact Roles to your Opportunities in SFDC? Us too.

 - Setting "Related Opportunity" must be enabled - see here for details;

 - When no Opportunity ID is appended, we add the Event to the Open Opportunity from the related Account with the nearest Close Date.

-Step 3: Add the 'opportunityId=' parameter to your URL and append the Opportunity ID to the end of the URL.
+- Add the 'opportunityId=' parameter to your URL and append the Opportunity ID at the end of the URL.

 Notes for booking via Booking Link:

 - Make sure to use a meeting template that has Case Support Enabled.

 - Remember to add the client's email address using the 'email@example.com' parameter for 1-click booking.

 - This URL can be generated automatically via Salesforce as well.